zyuhaoMe/Heat_Microstructure/README.md

 ## heat_adaptive_molten_pool
 This is the final framework that use semi-analytical method with mirroring boundary condition for heat transfer method, along with cellular automata for microstructure prediction method.

 This program implemented a molten-pool-track algorithm that dynamically track the molten pool points during the previous time step, and quickly check and update the temperature within the motlen pool at current time step.
-This algorithm allow us to track the temperature from the laser spot center (which is highest temp) downwards to any customized temerature contours.
+This algorithm allow us to track the temperature from the laser spot center (which is highest temp) downwards to any customized temperature contours.
+At the same, an adaptive gaussian legendre quadrature is applied to effectively reduce the computational expense of numerical integration while maintaining a reasonable accuracy.
 In this way, the heat transfer in additive manufacturing, which usually has a relatively high spatial locality, could be accelerated without significantly losing accuracy.